 A multi-voltage or variable-voltage device is one that allows you to manually adjust the mod’s voltage.
 More specifically, multi-voltage devices allow you to manipulate your mod’s power to increase or decrease vapor production.
 MV devices are similar to variable voltage devices, except they offer clear set points as opposed to a voltage range.

 Nickel chromium, used in vape wire.
 Typically has a shorter life span than kanthal wire, but still a very common wire used in the creation of wicks or vape coils.

 A stimulant normally found in the tobacco plant.
-In vaping, nicotine is put into liquids at different strength levels, normally measured in milligrams.
+In vaping, nicotine is put into e-juice at different strength levels, normally measured in milligrams.

 An abbreviation for Nicotine Replacement Therapy.
 Typically, this type of therapy includes nicotine patches, nicotine gum or nicotine lozenges.
 These items include nicotine, but omit all the other harmful chemicals that are typically found in tobacco and cigarettes.
 NRT is a broader term used to discuss smoking cessation.
 Vaping can be considered a form of NRT, but it not officially recognized as an NRT in most places.